xuyanyu-shh/Saliency-detection-in-360-video/README.md

 ### Known issues
   - The process of determining the kernel area at different θ locations is unstable, which will cause output feature maps contain some `nan` values.
 However, this bug seems to have minor effects during training and testing.
 We will try to fix it later.

+### Dataset
+  You can download our dataset [[Baidu Pan]](https://pan.baidu.com/s/1akj0-8obIwC9oykTYSUm9Q) (code:ry6u), which consists of 104 videos.
+There are 12 zip files, and train/test index.
+After downloading these zips, unzip them together.
+There are 104 files and 'vinfo.pkl'.
+Each file consists of *.jpg (RGB image) and *.npy (ground truth heatmaps).
+The 'pkl' file consists of the original groud truth gaze points of the observers.

 ### TODO
   - [x] Release core functions and modules
   - [x] Release training code for saliency detection